-Air, fluid or blood can collect in the sac that surrounds the lungs.
-This can cause areas of the lung to collapse.
-A chest tube can be inserted into the sac outside the lung (called the pleural space) to drain any air or fluid and allow the lung to inflate properly.
+The lungs are surrounded by a layer of tissue called the pleural membrane.
+Air, fluid or blood can collect in the space between the lungs and pleural membrane, and cause areas of the lung to collapse.
+A chest tube can be inserted into this space (called the pleural space) to drain any air or fluid and allow the lung to inflate properly.
 Chest tubes may be required after a traumatic injury or as a result of disease of the lungs.
 A special chest drainage container is used to collect fluid and prevent air from getting back into the chest.
 Insertion of a chest tube can sometimes cause bleeding.